U.S. seeks alternate satellite terminal bids

-WASHINGTON (Reuters) - The U.S. Air Force said on Friday it is still in talks with Boeing Co about revamping a multibillion-dollar program for next-generation satellite communications terminals, but has now formally invited other companies to submit alternate bids.
+WASHINGTON, May 11 (Reuters) - The U.S. Air Force said on Friday it is still in talks with Boeing Co about revamping a troubled multibillion-dollar program for next-generation satellite terminals, but has now formally invited other companies to submit alternate bids.

 The move is part of a drive by Air Force officials to crack down on cost increases that have plagued satellite programs for over a decade.
 It puts additional pressure on Boeing to finish development of the program or risk losing it to another bidder.